microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/postmessage.rst

 ..  data:: UI_FileVersions

-    The UI_FileVersions message is posted when the user activates the *Previous Versions* UI in |wac|.
+    The UI_FileVersions message is posted when the user activates the :guilabel:`Previous Versions` UI in |wac|.
 The host should use this message to trigger any custom file version history UI.

     To send this message, the :term:`FileVersionPostMessage` property in the :ref:`CheckFileInfo` response from the host must be set to ``true``.
 Otherwise |wac| will not send this message.